Your Electronic Health Care Records

 All patient identifiable information will continue to be handled in accordance with the Data Protection Act and NHS confidentiality regulations.

-If you have any questions, please raise them with Debbie Wade, the practice manager at Church Hill Surgery
+If you have any questions, please raise them with Donna Leech, the practice manager at Church Hill Surgery